Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/what-is-the-wbr-html-tag-and-why-do-i-need-it.md

 It is an empty element meaning it doesn't have an end tag and doesn't need to self-close.

-In the example above, you can see we can have multiple breaks in one word.
+In the example above, we can have multiple breaks in one word.

-> Note: If you go smaller than the actual smallest breaks it will not show!
+> Note: If you go smaller than the smallest breaks, it will not show!

 ## Demo